When is supply of gambling illegal?

 Regarding skin betting, the court ruled on 6 February 2018 that websites that use Steam as a login are deemed to be targeting Denmark with their supply.

-Gambling providers who do not have a licence to provide gambling in Denmark are not allowed to advertise their supply of gambling.
-The media, e.g. newspapers, radio and broadcasting networks and magazines may therefore not contain advertisements from gambling providers who do not have a licence.
+Gambling operators who do not have a licence to provide gambling in Denmark are not allowed to advertise their supply of gambling.
+The media, e.g. newspapers, radio and broadcasting networks and magazines may therefore not contain advertisements from gambling operators who do not have a licence.

 Sponsorships are covered by the prohibition of advertising.
-A sponsorship is typically an economic contribution to an activity, event, or the like devised with the intent to promote the sales of the gambling provider’s products.
-The gambling provider often expects a quid pro quo service such as positive coverage, publicity, and the like.
+A sponsorship is typically an economic contribution to an activity, event, or the like devised with the intent to promote the sales of the gambling operator’s products.
+The gambling operator often expects a quid pro quo service such as positive coverage, publicity, and the like.

 Especially for pyramid schemes